-1 2 2b 2c Yes No If no, how much storage space do you need?
-If no, where does the storage space need to be
+1 2 2b 2 c

+If no, how much storage space do If no, where does the storage space

+Yes No you need? need to be

 Permanent Yard questions

 Q9 Is there a need for a new permanent Yard(s) in the City of Sunderland?
 (Please tick one answer)